Pedro-Santtana/Pedro-Santtana/README.md

 - 🐧 Learning more about Linux systems and terminal environments
 - ⚡ Exploring electronics and hardware integration
 - 📖 Improving my knowledge of Git, GitHub, and software development tools
-- 🧠 Practicing programming logic and data structures using Python
+- 🧠 Practicing data structures and algorithms using Python
 ---

 ### 📫 Contact